vesavvo/design_patterns/markdown/examples/iterator.md

 ```

 The [`Node`](../../src/main/java/iterator/ring/Node.java) class is used within the [`Ring`](../../src/main/java/iterator/ring/Ring.java) class to hold individual elements of the list.
-Each [`Node`](../../src/main/java/iterator/ring/Node.java) contains an integer data and a reference to the next node, forming the link in the circular list.
+Each [`Node`](../../src/main/java/iterator/ring/Node.java) contains an integer datum and a reference to the next node, forming the link in the circular list.

 To traverse the ring, the [`RingIterator`](../../src/main/java/iterator/ring/RingIterator.java) class is used, which implements the `Iterator<Integer>` interface as defined in the `java.util` package.
 This iterator provides a way to access elements in the ring repeatedly in a circular manner, without modifying the underlying data structure.